rizac/stream2segment/README.md

 	build-essential gfortran libatlas-base-dev libxml2-dev libxslt-dev
 ```
 However, you can also skip this section and get back here in case of problems
-(see also the section Installation Notes)
+(see also the section [Installation Notes](###-Installation-Notes))

 ### Python tools and dependencies
 We strongly recomend to use python virtual environment.
-Install python virtual environment
+Why?
+Because by isolating all python packages we are about to install, we won't create conflicts with already installed packages.
+However feel free to skip this part (at your own risk, but you might know what you're doing).
+To install python virtual environment
 ```
 sudo pip install virtualenv
 ```